 microwave experiments I've tried.
 I popped the corn on the stove in a large stainless mixing bowl, like this.
 It worked great but I thought it was too oily (it would have been too salty, too, but I only used a scant 1/4 teaspoon), and I felt bad about using all that foil.
 I think I'm off to Goodwill soon to look for an abandoned air popper.

-So how, you're wondering, did I get the photos without the camera?
+So, by now you're probably wondering, how did I get the photos without the camera?
 Did I steal them off the Internet?
 I considered it but no, I wouldn't do that.
 The truth is we went back to Chaco last night and used the rest of the gift certificate just so I could illustrate this post.
 Told you I was losing it.
 I ordered exactly the same thing figuring that two days of raw food would probably do me good.
-The coconut curry was actually better the second night but the brownie not so much.
-The first night the brownie was creamy and delicious but the second night it was hard, and made me think I was eating chocolate-flavored coconut butter.
+The coconut curry was even better the second night but the brownie not so much.
+The first night the brownie was creamy and delicious but the second night it was hard, and made me think I was eating chocolate-flavored solid coconut oil.
 Not good.
 It makes me shudder when I think about it.

 I made the popcorn again, too, using one tablespoon of oil instead of three, and less than 1/4 teaspoon of salt.
 I think with less oil you have to pay closer attention so the kernels don't burn, but I liked the result much better.
 Try it both ways.